SriLikesToSing/fastLane/README.md

    - It determines the character set based on the selected rules (e.g., lowercase, uppercase, digits, symbols) and excludes any characters specified to be excluded.
    - It generates a password by repeatedly consuming entropy to select characters from the character set until it reaches the desired password length.
    - It ensures that at least one character from each selected rule is included in the password.
+   - Think of password access as taking a partial derivative respect to a hash.

 4. **User Interface:** The script provides a simple command-line interface for generating passwords, logging in, and quitting.